ibm-js/dbidi/docs/TextLayoutEngine.md

   var engine = new TextLayoutEngine();
   // transform the text with the given parameters String result1 = engine.bidiTransform("SOURCE TEXT","ILYNN","VLNNN");
-  // transform the text with the parameters, hold by object String result2 = engine.bidiTransform("SOURCE TEXT");
+  // transform the text with the parameters, stored by object String result2 = engine.bidiTransform("SOURCE TEXT");
 });
 ```